Mach Principle and a new theory of gravitation: Introduction

 \section{Introduction}

-Newtonian gravity, can provide a very accurate description of gravity, provided the gravitational field is week, not time varying and the concerned velocity is much less than $c$.
-It can describe the motions of planets around the sun and the motions of satellites around the planets up to a very high accuracy.
-The general theory of relativity, which is the most sophisticated theory of gravity is designed to follow Newtonian gravity at large scale.
-As Newtonian gravity has been tested very accurately at the solar system scale, therefore there is a common belief that it should provide the correct explanation for the motions of stars revolving round the galaxies.
-However, astronomical observations show that Newtonian gravity fails reproduce the galactic velocity profiles, provided the velocity profiles are calculated from the visible matters in the galaxy.
-Therefore, considering Newtonian law of gravity as the correct description of gravity on the large scale, researchers have postulated that some new form of invisible matter, called dark matter, is responsible for the velocity profiles of the stars in a galaxy.
-It has also been postulated that SUSY particles are responsible for dark matter.
-However, present studies show that the possibility of existence of SUSY particles is almost negligible.
-Therefore, it will be more realistic to change the form of the Newtonian law of gravity instead of postulating the existence of such unknown matter.
+Newtonian gravity, can provide a very accurate description of gravity, provided the gravitational field is week, not time varying and the concerned velocities are much less than $c$.
+It can very accurately describes the motions of planets and the satellites in the solar system.
+The general theory of relativity is designed to follow Newtonian gravity at large scale.
+Thought the Newtonian gravity and general relativity precisely explain the nature of gravity at solar system scale, they fail to produce the galactic velocity profiles, provided calculations are made just considering the visible matters in the galaxy.
+This lead researchers to postulate a new form of weakly interacting matter, named as dark matter.
+SUSY particles are considered to be the potential candidate for dark matter.
+However, present studies show that the possibility of existence of SUSY particles is negligible.
+Therefore, it is important to challenge the theory instead postulating the ad hoc form of matter based on a blind faith on Newtonian Mechanics.

-Several new theories are postulated which can explain the galactic rotation curves without any form of dark matter.
-However, most of these theories are postulated just to explain the galactic rotation curves and have no physical basis.
-Some of these theories like MOND, \cite{Milgrim1983,Milgrom2011} explain the galactic rotation curves well, but violates many other physical laws including most basic laws, like the law of momentum conservation.
-On the other hand, theories like Modified gravity \cite{Moffat2005,Brownstein2005,Brownstein2005a,Moffat2005a} and TeVeS \cite{Bekenstein2005} theory need extra scalar fields, vector fields and more than one random form of potential along with the general relativistic tensor field to explain the galactic velocity profiles.
-Therefore, even though these theories explain many observational phenomena without demanding any new form of matter, they can not be taken seriously.

-A detailed analyses of these new theories show that all these have something in common.
-All these theories use additional vector fields and scalar fields along with the Einstein's equation.
-In Modified Gravity \cite{Moffat2005}, Moffat modifies the GR Lagrangian with the addition of an extra massive vector field.
-He also considered that all the coupling terms and the vector field mass are varying with space-time.
-Therefore, he uses scalar fields to describe these variations.
-On the other hand, in Bekenstein's AQUAL and TeVeS \cite{Bekenstein2005} he adds extra scalar field and vector field to modify the metric curvature that can explain the galactic velocity profiles.
-Therefore, if our logic can provide us with a scalar fields and a vector fields similar to the above theories, then we can attempt to explain all the observational results without violating any well-established physical principles.